Last Updated on June 19, 2022

-Previously I have only daytraded stocks and traded SPY/ES.
+Previously I have only day traded stocks and traded SPY/ES.
 Over the last couple of months, I have also had a look at GLD, and I’ve been trading this ETF.
 GLD resembles the price of gold bullion.
-I’m not a gold bug, instead I prefer to invest in real estate to hedge for monetary inflation, but GLD has a low correllation with the stock market and that’s what attracts me.
+I’m not a gold bug, instead, I prefer to invest in real estate to hedge for monetary inflation, but GLD has a low correlation with the stock market and that’s what attracts me.

 Because gold is a 24-hour market, and GLD only trade on the exchange in regular hours, there are a lot of gaps up and down.
 Unlike SPY, it has a tendency to not revert to the mean.
 A mean reversion strategy is less likely to work on gold than on stocks.

 First, let’s look at some characteristics of GLD: